CiscoDevNet/awesome-webex/README.md

 ### Advanced APIs

-* [SDK for Android](https://github.com/ciscospark/spark-android-sdk) - Integrate messaging and calling in your Android apps (by CiscoSpark).
+* [SDK for Android](https://github.com/webex/spark-android-sdk) - Integrate messaging and calling in your Android apps (by Cisco Webex).
-* [SDK for Browsers](https://github.com/ciscospark/spark-js-sdk#browsers) - Integrate calling into your client-side Javascript applications (by CiscoSpark).
+* [SDK for Browsers](https://github.com/webex/spark-js-sdk#browsers) - Integrate calling into your client-side Javascript applications (by Cisco Webex).
-* [SDK for iOS](https://github.com/ciscospark/spark-ios-sdk) - Integrate messaging and calling in your iOS apps (by CiscoSpark).
+* [SDK for iOS](https://github.com/webex/spark-ios-sdk) - Integrate messaging and calling in your iOS apps (by Cisco Webex).
-* [Widgets](https://github.com/ciscospark/react-ciscospark) - React components that mimic the Web user experience (by CiscoSpark).
+* [Widgets](https://github.com/webex/react-ciscospark) - React components that mimic the Web user experience (by Cisco Webex).

 ## Code samples